 This report on Form 10-Q contains "forward-looking statements" under the Federal securities laws.
-These forward-looking statements address expectations or projections about the future, including our expectations concerning the receipt of the cash proceeds due to us from the sale of our Supermetals Business; the amount and timing of the charge to earnings we will record and the cash outlays we will make in connection with the closing of certain manufacturing facilities and restructuring initiatives; our estimated future amortization expenses for our intangible assets; the sufficiency of our cash on hand, cash provided from operations and cash available under our credit facilities to fund our cash requirements; uses of available cash including anticipated capital spending and future cash outlays associated with long-term contractual obligations; the tax benefit we expect to record from the recent extension of the U.S. research and experimentation tax credit and our expected tax rate for fiscal 2013; and the possible outcome of legal and environmental proceedings.
+These forward-looking statements address expectations or projections about the future, including our expectations concerning the receipt of the cash proceeds due to us from the sale of our Supermetals Business; the amount and timing of the charge to earnings we will record and the cash outlays we will make in connection with the closing of certain manufacturing facilities and restructuring initiatives; our estimated future amortization expenses for our intangible assets; the sufficiency of our cash on hand, cash provided from operations and cash available under our credit facilities to fund our cash requirements; uses of available cash including anticipated capital spending and future cash outlays associated with long-term contractual obligations; our expected tax rate for fiscal 2013; the recoverability of our equity affiliate investment in Venezuela; and the possible outcome of legal and environmental proceedings.
 From time to time, we also provide forward-looking statements in other materials we release to the public and in oral statements made by authorized officers.